sebw/AAP2-demo-runbook/readme.md

 ## API endpoints

-UC: the Ansible Automation Platform can be integrated with third party tools, such as ITSM platforms.
+UC: the Ansible Automation Platform can be integrated with third party tools, such as ITSM platforms (ServiceNow, Jira, etc.), CI/CD tools and others.
+Users do not have to learn the AAP web interface as the existing tooling of the organization can pilot AAP.

-BV: ITSM implementation
+BV: integration with existing tools prevents reinventing the wheel, reduce knowledge gap and provides an even better ROI for such existing tools

 ## Start a workflow from ServiceNow

 UC: a user order a service that is fullfiled automatically

-BV: ITSM implementation
+BV: automation supports standardization, delivers services to customers faster, allowing for better SLA, less incidents, less customization and less manual/error prone work.

 ## Job with survey